20 Strategies to Grow and Scale an eCommerce Business

 One of the most powerful marketing tools is FOMO, the Fear Of Missing Out.
 It's how video games weaponize loot boxes and time-sensitive lotteries to make millions.
 It's how stores the world over get people to shop during sales.
 Make use of it yourself.

-FOMO Plugin Example
+Fomo Plugin Example

 FOMO in marketing can take many forms.
 Time-sensitive offers, sale days, limited quantities; they can all combine to make users think that if they don't convert now, they're going to miss their chance.
 Whether or not that's true is up to you, but it's a powerful motivator nonetheless.